eliasnogueira/restassured-workshop-3h/docs/rest-assured-basics/lab1.md

 ### 2.1 Create the package to add the restrictions tests

-1. Create an additional package called `restriction` in `se.jfokus.workshop` in the `src/test/java` folder
+1. Create an additional package called `restriction` in `com.workshop` in the `src/test/java` folder

 ### 2.2 Search for a CPF without restriction

 #### :material-play-box-multiple-outline: Steps

-1. Create a Java class named `RestrictionsTest` in `se.jfokus.workshop.restriction` in the `src/test/java` folder
+1. Create a Java class named `RestrictionsTest` in `com.workshop.restriction` in the `src/test/java` folder
 2. Make `RestrictionsTest` extends `BaseApiConfiguration`
 3. Create a test method named `shouldQueryCpfWithoutRestriction()`
 4. Add the following to the test: